laconiajs/website/docs/guides/long-running-tasks.md

 ## Overview

-AWS Lambda maximum execution duration per request is 300 seconds, hence it is impossible to utilise a Lambda to execute a long running task.
+AWS Lambda maximum execution duration per request is 300 seconds, hence it is impossible to utilise a Lambda to execute a long-running task.
-[`batch`](api/batch.md) handles your batch processing needs by providing a beautifully designed API which abstracts the time limitaton problem.
+[`batch`](api/batch.md) handles your batch processing needs by providing a beautifully designed API which abstracts the time limitation problem.

 These are the currently supported input sources: